sersicoh/to-do-list-react/README.md

 ## Updates
 This version is next homework.
 I refactored to react app.

+## Update 02.08.2022
+Application is running with React-Redux and Styled Components

 ## Available Scripts

 In the project directory, you can run: